twome/pinguno/readme.md

 - possible to make low-signature Webkit GUI that only consumes resources when visible (changing options etc), separated from Node server logging?

-- run as service / auto-run on boot

 - write to some kind of DB